useblocks/sphinx-needs/docs/configuration.rst

 needs_permalink_file
 ~~~~~~~~~~~~~~~~~~~~

-The option specifies the path to the location of the permalink html file,
+The option specifies the name of the permalink html file,
 which will be copied to the html build directory during build.

 The permalink web site will load a ``needs.json`` file as sepcified